 Why it works: Graphic lines, symmetry, creativity

 The black-and-white columns at Palais Royal are perfect if you want something more artistic.
-Every visit, I see completely different photo styles here.
+Every visit, you will see completely different photo styles here.
 It’s proof that the space invites creativity.

 Rainy days are a bonus, adding reflections that make photos stand out.
 Try both wide shots and low angles for variety.